mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/operations/manage-docker-hub-rate-limits/index.md

     ...
     ```

-For more information on configuring `imageRegistries` in the `cluster.yaml`, refer to the following documentation: https://docs.d2iq.com/dkp/konvoy/1.6/reference/cluster-configuration/v1beta2/
+For more information on configuring `imageRegistries` in the `cluster.yaml`, refer to the [API documentation (v1beta2) documentation][konvoy-api-docs].

+[konvoy-api-docs]: /dkp/konvoy/1.8/reference/cluster-configuration/v1beta2/